 Implement college-wide integrated planning.

-Provide additional Institutional Research office space in a location convenient to the faculty and staff they assist, as well as robust technology support.
+Provide additional Institutional Research office space outfitted and equipped with robust technology support, in a location convenient to the faculty and staff they assist.

 Create meeting and collaboration spaces of various sizes for collegial discussion and decision-making.